What are RAW photos and how to shoot them

 The advantage of shooting RAW photos is that the photographs contain a large amount of information, which provides more freedom and better results when editing and converting files.

 Due to a lack of compression, RAW images can get quite large, taking up a lot of space on your device or SD card.
 Therefore, you should only consider using the format if you plan to do some serious editing.

 When you save photos in other formats, you lose the ability to make meaningful adjustments to attributes such as color, exposure, and sharpness.

-But because RAW files contain uncompressed information direct from your camera sensor, you have more freedom to manipulate the uncooked images and achieve the results you desire.
+But because RAW files contain uncompressed information direct from your camera sensor, you can manipulate the uncooked images and achieve the desired results.

 Not all smartphones are capable of taking RAW photos.
 If the option is missing from your device and you want to go RAW, you may need to consider upgrading or purchasing a digital camera.